Partnership Agreement (simple)

 A Simple Partnership Agreement is necessary as a foundation of your business partnership.
-A Simple Partnership Agreement ensures that your interests, and that of your partners, protected.
-Apart from reflecting clearly what business terms the partners agree on, a Partnership Agreement also provides guidance to mediate any disputes that may arise.
+This agreement ensures that your interests, and that of your partners, protected.
+Apart from reflecting clearly what business terms the partners agree on, this agreement also provides guidance to mediate any disputes that may arise.

 - Place of business

 - Business Names